Protea laurifolia: Distribution

 This plant species is endemic to South Africa, but occurs in both the Northern and Western Cape provinces.
 It is found from Nieuwoudtville to Franschhoek and Anysberg.
 In the Western Cape it occurs in the Elands Kloof in the Hottentots Holland Mountains and the Agterwitzenberg Vlakte in the Skurweberg Mountains, part of the Koue Bokkeveld mountain range.

 Ecology

-It grows in sandy or granite soils, at altitudes of 400 to 1,200 metres.
+It grows in sandy or granite soils, at altitudes of 400 to 1,200 m.
 It is usually found in a fynbos habitat, but sometimes also grows on shale, or in renosterveld or scrubland.

 The adult plants are killed by the periodic wildfires of its habitat, but its seeds survive these events.
 The fruits are woody and persistent, which means they are retained on the plant after senescence.
 The burnt skeletons of trees release the seeds from the retained dry flower heads in the season following a wildfire.
 The seeds are dispersed by means of the wind.